gkjohnson/three-mesh-bvh/README.md

 );

-// update the positions of the triangle vertices
+/* update the positions of the triangle vertices */

-bvh.refit( traversedNodeIndices, endNodeIndices );
+// update the BVH bounds of just the bounds that need to be updated bvh.refit( nodeIndices );
 ```

 ### .getBoundingBox